 - People who opted-in via your website or app.
 This could be via an online subscribe form (try our subscribe form builder).

-- People who opted-in to your list offline
+- People who opted-in to your list via some method offline

 - Current or recent customers or clients